About the project...

 The windows throughout the office allow the maximum amount of daylight into each office space without heating up the space.

-Being advocates for night sky pollution, all of our night lighting is motion-sensitive and downward to prevent any light pollution.
+To avoid night sky pollution, all of our night lighting is motion-sensitive and downward to prevent any light pollution.

 To increase our water efficiency, we collect rainwater from our roof and reuse it to flush our toilets.
 In our office, we use about 11 kGal for our toilets and irrigation system compared to the average of 31.91 kGal in an average building.